 Over the years, I have designed my own patterns and found ways to make the dolls of better quality and look more natural and child like.
 The techniques have changed, my dolls are a bit more detailed, than the traditional dolls.
 But they are still made of natural fibres, have a neutral expression and are made one by one, with a lot of love.
 This makes every doll unique.

-From a pedagogical point of view, I would say, 4 to 7 years old is the perfect age to give the 16"/42cm tall MonPilou doll, to your child.
+From a pedagogical point of view, I would say, 4 to 7 years old is the perfect age to give a MonPilou doll, to your child.
+The baby doll is suitable for a younger (not mouthing) child.
 Make the moment of giving special and be an example, in taking care of the doll.
-You could put the doll, as a surprise, in a doll bed, next to your child's bed (mabey with candlelight) so he/she will find the doll, when he/she goes to bed.
-And once in a while, you could make or buy some new clothes or accessories, for the doll, together (for example, baking doll cookies of salt dough or make a little bracelet).
-This will keep the doll play alive.
+You could put the doll, as a surprise, in a doll bed, next to your child's bed (maybe with candlelight) so, it will find the doll, when he or she goes to bed.
+And once in a while, you could make or buy something new for the doll, together with your child (for example, baking doll cookies of salt dough or make a little bracelet).
+This will keep doll play alive.

-Although, the dolls a made "playstrong" for children, I completely understand why the adult doll mama's buy my dolls.
-As I love dolls myself so much (of many different makers).
+Although, the dolls are made "play strong" for children, I can completely relate to adult doll mama's and collectors who buy my dolls.
+As I love dolls myself, so much.
+Not only mine, but from many different dollmakers.

-The filling of the dolls is, clean, carded sheep wool, from organic working farms, in Germany.
+The dolls are filled with, clean, carded sheep wool, from organic working farms, in Germany.
 The good thing about sheep wool filling is that it makes the doll feel warm and almost alive.
 My dolls are firmly stuffed, for durability, but not "stone" hard.
 I like my dolls to feel cuddly, for children.

-The doll skin is made of 100% cotton interlock.
-I use the interlock from de Witte Engel, mainly.
+The doll skin is made of 100% cotton double knitted jersey (interlock) .
+I use interlock from de Witte Engel, mainly.